- Class Number 2007

 - feedback to whole class, groups, individuals, focus group etc

 ANU is committed to the demonstration of educational excellence and regularly seeks feedback from students.
 Students are encouraged to offer feedback directly to their Course Convener or through their College and Course representatives (if applicable).
-The feedback given in these surveys is anonymous and provides the Colleges, University Education Committee and Academic Board with opportunities to recognise excellent teaching, and opportunities for improvement.
-The Surveys and Evaluation website provides more information on student surveys at ANU and reports on the feedback provided on ANU courses.
+Feedback can also be provided to Course Conveners and teachers via the Student Experience of Learning & Teaching (SELT) feedback program.
+SELT surveys are confidential and also provide the Colleges and ANU Executive with opportunities to recognise excellent teaching, and opportunities for improvement.

 |Week/Session||Summary of Activities||Assessment|